Author, hedge fund manager, writer, and educator Joel Greenblatt is one of today’s most influential value investors.

 O’Shaughnessy offers a basic guide to investment strategies that explains how the professionals invest.
 If you want to understand such concepts as EBITA, price-cash flow, dividends, shareholder yields, market capitalization, and price-to-earnings ratios, What Works on Wall Street is the book for you.

 Greenblatt recommends What Works on Wall Street because it introduces investment strategies and concepts for ordinary people.
-If you want to begin investing, What Works on Wall Street is a great book to start with.
+It is a great book if you want to begin investing.

 Amazon | Audible.com |

 Greenblatt considers this book a good introduction to the basics of investment written for ordinary people.
-Tobias offers simple explanations of important investment concepts, including minimal risk, tax strategies, skepticism, planning, and decision making.
+Tobias explains important investment concepts, including minimal risk, tax strategies, skepticism, planning, and decision-making.

-Tobias’s work is still one of the best investment books for ordinary people around.
+Tobias’s work is still one of the best investment books for ordinary people.
 The basic strategies Tobias offers can help any investor survive and make money in a complex market.

 Bruce C. N. Greenwald, Judd Kahn, and Michael van Biema

-A history of value investing that introduces readers to the top minds in value investing and their theories.
-Lead author Greenwald teaches value investing at Columbia Business School in New York.
+This is a history of value investing that introduces readers to the top minds in value investing and their theories.
+The lead author, Greenwald, teaches value investing at Columbia Business School in New York.

-Greenblatt considers Value Investing a valuable resource because it contains case studies of the value investment masters’ techniques and strategy.
+Greenblatt considers value Investing a valuable resource because it contains case studies of the value investment masters’ techniques and strategies.
 This book is a must-read because it is an academic analysis of value investment and a great introduction to the markets for serious investors.

 Greenblatt recommends Money Masters because it examines some of the greatest investment wizards of our age and their strategies.

 Train’s “Money Masters” include George Soros, Warren Buffett, Jim Rogers, and many investors ordinary people could be unfamiliar with.
-Train shows how and where the Money Masters get their information and their criteria for investments.
+Train shows how and where the Money Masters get their information and investment criteria.

-Dreman explains the basics of contrarian investment in this modern investing classic.
+In this modern investing classic, Dreman explains the basics of contrarian investment.
 Greenblatt admires The New Contrarian because it teaches investors to distrust the market.

 Dreman’s most interesting recommendation is to buy below-average stocks for which you have low expectations when they trade at a good price.
-The theory behind this belief that you will lose less money if you invest in good low-priced stocks.
+The theory behind this belief is that you will lose less money if you invest in good, low-priced stocks.

-12. Security Analysis and Business Valuation on Wall Street by Jeffrey C. Hooke
+11. Security Analysis and Business Valuation on Wall Street

 A Comprehensive Guide to Today’s Valuation Methods

 Hooke rewrites and refines Benjamin Graham’s classic value investing strategies for the 21st Century.
-Greenblatt finds Security Analysis and Valuation valuable because it offers contemporary real-world security analysis examples in the modern stock market.
+Greenblatt finds security analysisย and valuation valuable because it offers examples of contemporary real-world security analysis in the modern stock market.

-Hooke introduces such major market players as private equity funds, hedge funds, mutual funds, institutional money managers, and investment banks.
-If you want a guide to the modern investment markets, this book is an excellent resource.
+Hooke introduces major market players such as private equity funds, hedge funds, mutual funds, institutional money managers, and investment banks.
+This book is an excellent resource for a guide to the modern investment markets.

 Dreman presents four important contrarian investment strategies in this classic from 1999.